-In addition to having nice buildings, the hills around the Nezu Shrine are completely covered with azalea bushes, which burst into flaming balls of pink, white and purple at the end of April every year.
+In addition to having nice buildings, the hillside surrounding the Nezu Shrine is completely covered with azalea bushes, which burst into flaming balls of pink, white and purple at the end of April every year.

-Nearby is Zenshoan Temple, which has a tall gold Kannon statue and magnificent peonies (in May).
-If you’re lucky enough to be visiting in August, stop in at the temple’s Ghost Museum (¥500).
+Nearby is Zensho-an Temple, which has a tall gold Kannon statue and magnificent peonies (in May).
+If we’re lucky enough to be visiting in August, stop in at the temple’s Ghost Museum (¥500).
 Telling ghost stories is one of the traditional ways Japanese kept cool in summertime because they “send a chill up your spine.”

 There’s lots more to see than I’ve included here, so if you’d like to come with me to see everything I love about this area, click here for the Curated Walking Tour, with maps!

 Jonelle Patrick is the author of five novels set in Japan

 The Last Tea Bowl Thief was chosen as an Editor’s Pick for Best Mystery, Thriller & Suspense on Amazon